hdsr-mid/hdsr_fewspy/README.md

 two existing fewspy projects: [fewspy] and [hkvfewspy].
 On top of that it adds client-side authentication, authorisation, and throttling.
 The latter is to minimize request load on HDSR's internal FEWS instances.

-Hdsr_fewspy API support 9 different API calls that can return 6 different output formats:
+Hdsr_fewspy API supports 9 different API calls that can return 6 different output formats:
 1. xml_file_in_download_dir: The xml response is written to a .xml file in your download_dir
 2. json_file_in_download_dir: The json response is written to a .json file in your download_dir
 3. csv_file_in_download_dir: The json response is converted to csv and written to a .csv file in your download_dir